OPTIONS Tools & Resources

 Oral PrEP Provider Knowledge, Attitude and Practice Resources

-Materials from other MPii Projects
+Materials from GEMS (an MPii Project)

 Young women in sub-Saharan Africa have among the highest HIV incidence rates globally.
 However, in the context of placebo-controlled trials of oral and topical PrEP, young women have had lower PrEP uptake and adherence than others, making this population of particular importance.
 The POWER Study aims to characterize choice, uptake, early adherence and, through open cohorts in a demonstration projects, seeks to identify cost-effective and scalable delivery models to this key population.